t-a-bonnet/NRR/README.md

 In this function:

-   - results is a pandas DataFrame that contains:
+   - 'results' is a pandas DataFrame that contains:
        - A column named ‘query’, which holds the original query text.
        - Other columns containing the matching results and their corresponding details.